earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 - 🔌 Communicate via **MQTT**, **Modbus**, or **CANBus**
 - 📡 Optional integration of **5G modules + GPS** for mobile/vehicular use
 - 🔄 Built-in OTA update agent for field-deployed upgrades

 ---

+## 🤝 Sales + Technical Collaboration

+This starter kit aligns with Sintrones’ efforts to:
+- Support system integrators and OEMs with demo-ready tools
+- Collaborate on R&D and proof-of-concepts
+- Promote industrial AI adoption across SEA & global markets

+Use it as a base to build your own PoC, integrate with Odoo IoT, or contribute modules!

+---